Sanction-hit Russian economy shrinks in first quarter

 Russia's economy has slowed sharply since early last year because of Western sanctions over the Ukraine crisis and a sharp slide in global prices for oil, the country's chief export.

-However, a recent stabilisation of financial conditions, reflected in a rebound of the rouble, has fuelled hopes that the worst of the crisis is over, helped by a partial recovery in oil prices and February's peace deal in Ukraine.
+However, a recent stabilization of financial conditions, reflected in a rebound of the rouble, has fueled hopes that the worst of the crisis is over, helped by a partial recovery in oil prices and February's peace deal in Ukraine.

 April macroeconomic data due next week, including industrial output, investment and retail sales, will shed light on whether the contraction is accelerating or less severe than expected.